 - Health effects

 - Tobacco free schools law

 - Safe disposal of vaping devices

 - Lesson plans for teachers

 This toolkit was designed to be helpful for all school staff, including administrators, teachers, coaches, nurses, and counselors.
 See a web-based version of this toolkit on our Tobacco Free Schools page.

 Regulations for tobacco and vaping devices are changing rapidly, especially when it comes to youth access to these products.
 There are several federal, state, and local regulations that apply to e-cigarettes and all tobacco products.

-Learn more on our vaping tab.
+Learn more on our policy tab.